sebnitu/vrembem/packages/choice/README.md

 # Choice

-A component for form radio and checkbox patterns.
+A component for form checkbox and radio button patterns.